varnish/Varnish-Book/varnish_book.rst

 .. image:: ui/img/architecture.png
    :align: center
-   :width: 100%

-Figure #.
-Varnish Architecture

 .. container:: handout

    ..
 TODO for the author: Add some of the description from https://www.varnish-cache.org/docs/trunk/phk/barriers.html

-   Figure # shows a block diagram of the Varnish architecture.
+   Figure *Varnish Architecture* shows a block diagram of the Varnish architecture.
    The diagram shows the data flow between the principal parts of Varnish.

    The central block is the Varnish daemon that is contained in the ``varnishd`` binary program.
    ``varnishd`` creates a new child process mainly for security reasons.
    The parent and child processes are represented by the *Manager* and *Cacher* blocks respectively.

-   The Manager's CLI is accessible directly on the terminal, through ``varnishadm``, or through the Varnish Administration Console (VAC) via *agent2*.
+   The Manager's CLI is accessible directly on the terminal, through ``varnishadm`` as explained in `The Management Interface`_ Subsection, or through the Varnish Administration Console (VAC) via *agent2*.

-   TODO: To elaborate this section.
+   *agent2* exposes ``varnishd`` services to allow remote control and monitoring.
+   For more detailed information about vagent2, please visit https://github.com/varnish/vagent2.

    ..
-TODO for the author: update the Section #.

-   You will learn more on VAC and *agent2* in Section #.

-   ..
 C-compiler
    ..
+TODO

+   ..
 Shared object
    ..
+TODO

+   ..
 Shared memory
+   ..
+TODO

    .. varnishlog, etc.
+   ..
+TODO

 The Parent Process: The Manager
 -------------------------------